On tameness of zonoids: Introduction

-\begin{remark} The main idea of the proof is to reduce the problem to the study of a ``tame'' family of distributions on the unit interval.
+\begin{remark} As we will see below, a crucial ingredient in our proof is the fact that a parametric integral of a function which is definable in $\Ra$ is definable in $\Rae$.
+A major open question in o--minimal geometry is the following: given a function $f:P\times \R^m\to \R$ definable in some o--minimal structure $\mathcal{M}$, is there an o--minimal expansion $\mathcal{M}'$ such that the function $p\mapsto \int_{\R^m}f(p,x)\mathrm{d}x$ is definable in $\mathcal{M}'$?
+This is true for $\mathcal{M}=\Ra$, for which we can take $\mathcal{M}'=\Rae$.
+If this question has an affirmative answer, then the proof of Theorem \ref{thm:main} can be easily extended to get the following statement: given a family of convex bodies definable in some o--minimal strucutre $\mathcal{M}$, the set of zonoids in this family is definable in some o--minimal expansion $\mathcal{M}'$.
+For the moment this is just a conjecture. \end{remark} \begin{remark} The main idea of the proof is to reduce the problem to the study of a ``tame'' family of distributions on the unit interval.
 More precisely, our first step consists in associating to our family of convex bodies a new tame family of rotational invariant convex bodies.
 The support functions of these convex bodies depend on one variable only and zonoids correspond to members of the family such that an appropriate integral transform of their support function is a non--negative measure.
-Using the language of distributions, we show that the condition of being a non--negative measure can be expressed in a tame way using a second primitive of the integral transform.
+Using the language of distributions, we show that the condition of being a non--negative measure can be expressed in a tame way using a second primitive of the integral transform. \end{remark}

-If we start with a semialgebraic family, both the process of moving to rotational invariant bodies and of taking the second primitive take us out of the semialgebraic world, but keeps us inside the tame one.
-(If in addition the support function -- and not just the body -- is polynomial, then is is easy to see that the condition of being a zonoid is semialgebraic in the coefficients of the polynomial.) \end{remark}